Banks provide billions for Dirty Diesel traders while failing to act on human rights, says new briefing

 listed on Borsa Italia, Frankfurt Stock Exchange & Warsaw Stock Exchange

 The policy and guidelines section of the UniCredit website can be found here.

 The Equator Principles are a voluntary commitment of banks to try to avoid or minimise the social, environmental and human rights impact of projects they finance.
 For more information on the Equator Principles see their website here and the campaign page of BankTrack here.

 The Equator Principles exist already since 2003.
 UniCredit adopted the Equator Principles in 2003.

-UniCredit reports annually on their implementation of the Equator Principles.
-The 2016 report can be found here.
+UniCredit must report annually on its implementation of the Equator Principles.
+All information is supposed to be found here.